doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 #=> {:foo, [], Elixir}
 ```
+`quote` will always include the module in which it was called as the variable context.
 If this code is run in IEx, the context will be `Elixir`.
 However, if `Code.string_to_quoted!` is used instead, the context will be `nil`, as there was no environment in which the expression was resolved:
 ```elixir
 Code.string_to_quoted!("foo")
 #=> {:foo, [line: 1], nil}